Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at AmerisourceBergen-PharMedium Healthcare at its Sugar Land facility, reporting 365 affected workers.
+The most significant filing came from AmerisourceBergen-PharMedium Healthcare at its Sugar Land facility, reporting 365 affected workers.
 XPO Logistics-Ft Worth followed with 304 workers.

 Trend & Outlook